PoorOtterBob/poorotterbob.github.io/_pages/about.md

 # 🔥 News
 <!-- <div style="max-height:220px; overflow-y:auto; border-left:4px solid #f39c12; padding-left:10px; margin-top:8px; scrollbar-width:thin;"> -->
+- *2025.10*: &nbsp;🎉🎉 I have got National Scholarship for Graduate students.
+Thanks to Bin!
 - *2025.10*: &nbsp;🎉🎉 I have got NeurIPS 2025 Scholar Award.
 See you San Diego!
 - *2025.09*: &nbsp;🎉🎉 Two papers on the better spatiotemporal graph learning and long-term time series foracsting have been accepted by NeurIPS 2025.
 A principled synergy of theory and empirical insight!
 - *2025.08*: &nbsp;🎉🎉 I will be Session Chair on DM: Mining Temporal Data in IJCAI 2025 Guangzhou.
 See you Guangzhou!